 5. Chindogu are not for sale

-If you accept money for chindogu, it ceases to be chindogu.
+If you accept money for your invention, it ceases to be chindogu.
 You have violated its spirit.

 6. Humor must not be the sole reason for making chindogu

 Any humor derived from chindogu is a side effect.
-The chindogu must earnestly try and solve a problem.
+The invention must earnestly try and solve a problem.
 The roundabout and unconventional way it solves the problem is the source of the humor.